chasm/p0/sprint-1/intro-to-html/README.md

 Domains are "virtual", which means that they *may* correspond to a particular machine, or they may not.
 It doesn't really matter.
 All that counts is that the owner of a domain controls everything that happens in that domain.

 So, for example, the folks at Google own the "google" domain.
-So everything that happens in the <strong style="color:red">google</strong> domain happens behind
+So everything that happens in the <strong style="color: red">google</strong> domain happens behind

 ```
 http://google